CoFH/cofh.github.io/docs/induction-smelter/index.md

-One of an induction smelter's input slots can be locked to only accept metallurgical fluxes: [sand](https://minecraft.gamepedia.com/Sand), [soul sand](https://minecraft.gamepedia.com/Soul_Sand), [rich slag](/docs/rich-slag/) or [cinnabar](/docs/cinnabar/).
+One of an induction smelter's input slots can be locked to only accept metallurgical fluxes: [sand](https://minecraft.gamepedia.com/Sand), [soul sand](https://minecraft.gamepedia.com/Soul_Sand), [rich slag](/docs/rich-slag/) and [cinnabar](/docs/cinnabar/).
 These items are commonly used in smelter recipes.
 The slot is locked by default.

 ### Redstone control